 - Some health insurance companies do not cover hearing aids or appointments associated with hearing aids.
 Others do but may list these benefits under “Durable Medical Equipment.”
 Medicare does not cover hearing aids, but Medicaid may cover them if you meet certain eligibility criteria.

 - Federal and state funding and employment services are available through Vocational Rehabilitation.
-These services are designed to help deaf/hard of hearing individuals who need amplification to obtain or maintain employment.
+These services are designed to help deaf/hard-of-hearing individuals who need amplification to obtain or maintain employment.
 Please contact the state agency directly to see if funding is available.
-Please note that currently DHMC Audiology is not a participating clinic with the Vermont Vocational Rehabilitation hearing aid financial aid program.
+Please note that currently, we are not a participating clinic with the Vermont Vocational Rehabilitation hearing aid financial aid program.

 - Other supports and agencies that may contribute to funding for hearing aids such as the Rotary or Lions Clubs or the Veterans Administration (for U.S. veterans who qualify).

-- DHMC Audiology offers a refurbished hearing aid program based upon income requirements.
+- We offer a refurbished hearing aid program based on income requirements.
 For more information, please ask your audiologist for an application or contact the Lebanon Hearing Instrument Specialist team.

 - Consider using Care Credit to pay out-of-pocket expenses not covered by medical insurance.
 Patients can apply by calling Patient Financial Services at 603-650-5999 or toll-free at 866-272-1958.
 Ask for information regarding Care Credit.